 Festivals & Events

-Over a thousand years old, the Soma Nomaoi is a celebration of martial skill and horse riding, and after 2011, a defiant symbol of resilience and survival for the people of Soma.
+Over a thousand years old, the Soma Nomaoi is a celebration of martial skill and horse riding, and after 2011 also a defiant symbol of resilience and survival for the people of Soma.
 It usually takes place on the last weekend in July.

-Soma city can easily be reached bus, train or you can even rent a car if you'd prefer.
+The city of Soma can easily be reached by bus, train or rental car.

-Train services are fully restored to the area after the 2011 earthquake, so the easiest route would be to go by Tohoku Shinkansen to Sendai station, before changing to the JR Joban line for Haranomachi station.
-A special shuttle bus will take visitors to Minamisoma City during the festival.
+The easiest route is to go by Tohoku Shinkansen to Sendai Station, before changing to the JR Joban Line for Haranomachi Station.
+A special shuttle bus takes visitors to Minamisoma City during the festival.

-The event is usually held in the last weekend of July, and involves all the former territories of Soma - 2 cities, 4 towns, and a village.
-The Buddhist departure ceremony (Shutsujin) takes place concurrently at three important shrines: Ohta Jinja Shrine, Nakamura Jinja Shrine, and Odaka Jinja Shrine.
+The event is usually held on the last weekend of July.
+The Buddhist departure ceremony, Shutsujin, takes place concurrently at three important shrines: Ohta Jinja Shrine, Nakamura Jinja Shrine, and Odaka Jinja Shrine.

-Don't miss the second day, where a parade of proud riders in traditional samurai armour ride down the street with banners of various houses and clans flying in the wind.
+Don't miss the second day, where a parade of proud riders in traditional samurai armor ride down the street with banners of various houses and clans fluttering in the wind.

-On the last day, Nomakade takes place, where mounted horsemen try to capture horses barehanded.
+The last day features Nomakade, where mounted horsemen try to capture horses barehanded.
 These horses are then ceremoniously given as offerings to Odaka Shrine.
-The entire three day festival is a merry, noisy affair, with crowds up to 40,000 watching.

-In the wake of the 2011 earthquake, the festival was cancelled, but was held the following year in reduced numbers.
-Nowadays, it has recovered to its pre-disaster numbers, and in addition to being a celebration of the unique festival of Soma, has become an important focus for the local communities to rally behind, as a demonstration of hope and spirit, and indeed, the same fighting spirit as their samurai ancestors of old.
+The festival, canceled in the wake of the 2011 earthquake, has recovered and become an important focus for the local communities as a demonstration of hope and spirit—the same fighting spirit their samurai ancestors had.